Listen To The Audio Summary Of Best Expat Cities In The Philippines

 From the Chocolate Hills of Bohol to the White Beach in Boracay to the Rice Terraces of Banaue, the Philippines is a vacation mecca attracting over 8 million visitors per year.
 But the Philippines isn't solely a tourist attraction.
 The Philippines has a long history of being a popular destination for expats looking for a new home.

 There are many reasons why expats choose to move to the Philippines: The cost of living in the Philippines is only a fraction of the price in the US or Western Europe.
 Filipino people are some of the friendliest warm-hearted people you will ever meet.
 Most Filipinos, especially anyone younger than 40, speak English.
-The Philippine government offers an easy long-term visa.
+The Philippine government offers an easy long-term visas including their simple retirement visa.
 The country has an abundance of natural beauty; along with rainforests and waterfalls, three islands in the Philippines have been voted the "most beautiful island in the world."

 With over 7500 islands, there is a place for every lifestyle.
 The Philippines has large cities with bustling nightlife, tranquil island beach villages, hippy surf communities, and even cool mountain towns.

 Whether you are the type to sit peacefully on the beach watching the sunset with a drink in your hand or prefer a more active lifestyle of surfing in the afternoon and beers at the pub at night, the Philippines has something for everyone.
 The question is, with so many possibilities, where should you go?
 This article focuses on the Top Places To Live In the Philippines for Expats.
 I cover the rough costs, the attractions, and whether the place is better suited for expats looking for peace and quiet or an active social life.

 This post may contain affiliate links.
 I may get a commission if you purchase something using my link.
 Please note, there is NO ADDITIONAL COST to you.
 For more information, please see my disclosure.